robP22/FileOrganizer_v0.0.1/README.md

 ## Overview

-This application provides a desktop GUI for organizing files from a source directory into structured destination folders based on file metadata (creation date).
+This application provides a cross-platform desktop GUI for organizing files from a source directory into structured destination folders based on file metadata and user-defined rules.
 The application follows an event-driven, highly decoupled architecture to maximize modularity and extensibility.
-Users can select directories, configure organization settings, and execute file operations with real-time progress tracking and comprehensive error handling.
+Users can select directories, configure organization settings, and execute file operations with real-time progress tracking and comprehensive error handling across Windows, macOS, and Linux.

 ---